6 Ways to Increase the Security of Shipping Container Storage

-If you are storing your valuables long term within a shipping container, then an alarm system is another worthy investment.
+If you are storing your valuables long term within a sea container, then an alarm system is another worthy investment.
 Standard alarm systems can be used if the container is close to buildings, a phone line and standard power supplies, but this is not always the case.
 If you find yourself using a shipping container to store goods in a more “out of the way” type situation then a GSM (i.e. cell phone) alarm might be the most suitable solution.
 These alarms are custom made for shipping containers and include all the modern features that other alarms have including motion detectors, sensors and even closed circuit TV monitoring.
 Those in extra remote areas like the outback might require the addition of a GSM antennae to ensure that mobile reception is up to the required standard.

 6. Perimeter Fencing

-While not physically attached to the container itself, securing your property with a ring of perimeter fencing can add yet another layer of security to your second hand shipping container.
+While not physically attached to the container itself, securing your property with a ring of perimeter fencing can add yet another layer of security to your second hand sea container.
 Generally perimeter fencing is constructed from metal mesh and bars, with a row of razor wire at the top to make it harder to climb.
 As with other security measures, perimeter fencing won’t stop everyone, but will slow them down and prevent opportunist break ins.
 Check with your local council as to the rules and regulations regarding the installation of security fencing in your area.

 Do you need cost effective, secure and portable shipping container storage?

 Contact the expert team at Gateway Container Sales and hire now to discuss what type of shipping container storage solution is best for your own unique requirements.
 Second hand shipping containers can be modified to include simple security measures such as lock boxes on site before delivery to your location to ensure that your things are locked away safely and securely.